 where

-Equation (\ref{eq:b22}) is the relativistic ground state energy level and equations (\ref{eq:b23})--(\ref{eq:b24}) is the corresponding ground state wave function of a relativistic scalar particle in the background of Bonnor-Melvin magnetic universe in the presence of a Cornell-type scalar potential.
+Equation (\ref{eq:b22}) is the relativistic approximate ground state energy level and equations (\ref{eq:b23})--(\ref{eq:b24}) is the corresponding approximate ground state wave function of a relativistic scalar particle in the background of Bonnor-Melvin magnetic universe in the presence of a Cornell-type scalar potential.
 Following the similar procedure, we one find excited states energy levels and the wave function of the quantum system defined by the mode $j \geq 2$.
-We see that the ground-state energy spectrum and the wave function is influenced by the topology parameter $\sigma$ of the geometry, the cosmological constant $\Lambda$ and the potential parameter $\xi$ related with Coulomb-type potential.
-We also see that the ground-state energy level $E_{1,\ell}$ for scalar particle-antiparticles are equally spaced on either side about $E=0$ for a fixed quantum number $\ell$ and potential values $\xi$, indicates that energies are same both for particles-antiparticles in the presence of Cornell-type scalar potential.
+We see that the ground-state energy spectrum and the wave function is influenced by the topology parameter $\sigma$ of the geometry, the cosmological constant $\Lambda$, and the potential parameter $\xi$ of Coulomb-type potential.
+We also see that approximate ground-state energy level $E_{1,\ell}$ for scalar particle-antiparticles are equally spaced on either side about $E=0$ for a fixed quantum number $\ell$ and potential values $\xi$, indicates that energies are same both for particles-antiparticles in the presence of Cornell-type scalar potential.